 - Crisis Counselor

 The US Bureau of Labor Statistics (BLS) states that the average annual salary for psychologists, in general, is around $82,180.
 Jobs in this sector will grow 3 percent through 2029.
 Prospects are even better for those who have graduate and postgraduate degrees in an applied specialty.

 The median annual salary for clinical psychologists is around $99,597.
 The median annual wage for counseling psychologists or therapists is approximately $85,900.

-Whether they choose clinical or counseling studies, aspiring psychologists have one thing in common- they are both passionate about helping people.
+Whether they choose clinical or counseling studies, aspiring clinical and counseling psychologists have one thing in common- they are both passionate about helping people.
 They seek to understand human behavior and actions and use their knowledge to help patients deal with situations and address problematic behaviors.
-They are insightful professionals who predict behaviors based on scientific information and cases they have studied and help patients cope with stressful situations and adapt.
+Clinical and counseling psychologists are insightful professionals who predict behaviors based on scientific information and cases they have studied and help patients cope with stressful situations and adapt.

 Clinical and counseling psychologists often perform similar work as practitioners and researchers since there is a great deal of overlap.
 The differences in the research areas may include vocational assessment and minority/cross-cultural psychology for the former and psychopathological conditions for the latter.
 As we have seen, clinical psychologists deal with serious mental illnesses, where hospitalization may be required.
 Counseling psychologists deal with behavioral problems that can be resolved in individual or community settings via a humanistic approach.